Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/legacy-function-disallowed-list.md

   - legacy rules
 ---

-Try to use Polaris [components](https://polaris.shopify.com/components) or [tokens](https://polaris.shopify.com/tokens) instead of custom styles so that legacy is consistent across the Admin.
-This helps merchants have a coherent user experience and also ensures that legacy are in sync with updates from the design system.
+Try to use Polaris [components](/components) or [tokens](/tokens) instead of custom styles so that legacy is consistent across the Admin.
+This helps merchants have a coherent user experience and also ensures that legacy is in sync with updates from the design system.

 ```diff
 // Don't